Looking for the best activities to do during your trip to Ushuaia, Argentina? You’ve come to the right place!

 12. Take a Spider Crab Cooking Lesson

-In all my travels, I’ve found the food in a place gives you such a unique view into the culture and its people.
+In all my travels, I’ve found that the food in a place gives you such a unique view into the culture and its people.
 That’s no different here!
-Ushuaia has an abundance of seafood, here is your opportunity to learn how to cook spider crab with a chef on this food tour.
+Ushuaia has an abundance of seafood; here is your opportunity to learn how to cook spider crab with a chef on this food tour.

 With all the outdoor adventuring you’ll be doing, this is a good chance to change it up and indulge in the food scene.
 You’ll also get hands-on experience making other local foods while enjoying some included beverages (did somebody say wine?!).